cadnano/cadnano2.5/README.md

 ### Mac and Linux

-OS X works for 10.10 Yosemite, but not for 10.11 El Capitan unless you want to get development versions of PyQt5 that support Qt 5.5.1, this should be fixed shortly, but for now hold tight.
+`pyqt5_check.py`for 10.10 Yosemite, and possibly for 10.11 El Capitan under Xcode 7.0.1, using Qt5.5.1 but this has not yet been tested.
+Please provide feedback if it works for you.

 You can run the included `pyqt5_check.py` which will grab, build and install `Qt5`, `sip` and `PyQt5` in your python environment.
 It is cleanest using